I’ve been value betting for several years now, and there is one question that I had to ask myself very often to max out my betting productivity.

 Is Value betting profitable?

 Value betting is the most profitable smart betting strategy.
-From a big sample of a source of value bettors, we already know that with value betting you can make 60% – 70% more than with arbitrage betting.
+Based on a big sample value bettors, we already know that with value betting you can earn a ROI of 8-12% in the long run.

 1. Value betting based on odds